5 Career Success Tips for Registered Nurses

-Draft an official career plan.
+#3 Career PlanDraft an official career plan.
 After using self reflection to determine your goals, write them down with a course of action.
 Determine exactly what is required to succeed and then stick to the plan.
 It is not unusual to change career goals.
 Keep the plan updated to reflect the career goal changes and their course of action.

 #4 EducationIt is a good idea for nurses to obtain as many related certifications and classes as their current job will pay for.
 Education is always a valuable addition to a resume.
 Obtaining a certification or advanced degree may not immediately lead to a pay raise, but it could open doors in the future.

 #5 Career PortfolioMaintain an organized career portfolio with copies of continuing education credits, certifications, career plan, and an updated resume.
 When those rare job opportunities occur, a current portfolio is always at hand to present to a prospective employer.
 Choose your nursing specialty wisely but don’t be afraid to change your goals if you find you are uncomfortable with your choices.
 Remember nursing is a flexible profession which can be molded to fit your lifestyle.
 Have you used any of these or other tips in your nursing career?
 Leave your comments below.